-Sapodilla is an evergreen fruit and gum-yielding tree originating in tropical America, its natural range extending from Mexico through Central America to northern parts of South America.
+Sapodilla is an evergreen fruiting and gum-yielding tree originating in tropical America, its natural range extending from Mexico through Central America to northern parts of South America.
 Nowadays it is widely cultivated for its fruit in different subtropical and tropical regions of the world.

 A tall tree in natural forests, it reaches heights of up to 40 m (130 ft) with a straight round trunk up to 1.5 m (5 ft) in diameter.
 On open sites, it is more typically a medium-sized tree 9 to 15 m (30 to 50 ft) tall with a low-branching trunk supporting a densely branched rounded crown.
 The bark is dark brown, rough and on wounding yields a sticky, milky-white sap, as does all other parts of the tree.